 No other complications from AIDS, such as opportunistic infection (e.g., aspergillus, tuberculosis, coccidioidomycosis, resistant fungal infections) or neoplasms (e.g., Kaposi's sarcoma, non-Hodgkin's lymphoma); and

 On stable antiviral therapy greater than 3 months.

 Contraindications: Lung transplantation is considered experimental and investigational for persons with the following contraindications to lung transplant surgery because the safety and effectiveness of lung transplantation in persons with these contraindications has not been established:

 Malignancy involving the lung (primary or metastatic).
 Persons with a history of non-pulmonary cancer must be in remission before being considered a lung transplant candidate.
-Note: Because of disappointing results, lung transplantation is considered experimental and investigational as a treatment for bronchioloalveolar carcinoma.
+Note: Lung transplantation is considered medically necessary in persons with bronchioloalveolar carcinoma who are good surgical candidates.

 Multi-system disease.
 Persons with potentially multi-system diseases such as systemic sclerosis (scleroderma), other collagen vascular diseases such as systemic lupus erythematosus, or sarcoidosis must be carefully evaluated to ensure that their disease is primarily confined to the lung.
 Persons with diabetes must be carefully evaluated to rule out significant diabetic complications such as nephropathy, neuropathy or retinopathy.